- Day 1: Fly to Nepalganj

 From Sipsip we ascend steeply to a rock cairn marking the top of the Nara Lagna [ 4580m ].
 Descending from the pass, we have views of the Tibetan Plateau before arriving at the village of Ranipauwa .
 Beyond here, we slip and slide on a surface of loose pebbles down to the Humla Karnali.
 Guest house

-Shortly after crossing the Nepal/Tibet border which is marked only by a stone pillar, we meet our transport and drive about 130km , via the large trading centre of Taklakot, to Manasarovar, the most venerated of Tibet's many lakes.
-Camp
+Shortly after crossing the Nepal/Tibet border which is marked only by a stone pillar, we meet our Tibetan team and drive to Purang county at the distance of 27km , via a large trading center of Purang county,run by Nepalese and Tibetans.

-Today will be spent at Manasarovar, allowing our bodies time to acclimatise to the altitude and exploring this fascinating place.
+After breakfast, driving to Mansarovar lake at the distance of around 120km and on the way, enjoy a great view of Rakshastal lake, Mansarovar lake and Mt Kailash in the distance.
+Today will be spending our night at Manasarovar, lake allowing our bodies to acclimatize to the altitude and exploring this fascinating place.
 We will visit the picturesque Chiu Monastery on the north west shore of the lake with the imposing sight of Mt Kailash in the background.
-Camp

-Today is the easiest and last day of your Kailash kora as you will trek down in the valley with beautiful distant scenery of Rakshas Tal lake .From here you will depart your Yak men and kind Yak and shift to jeeps.
-You will meet your drivers and continue your tour to Lake Mansarovar.
-Rest and free afternoon around the lake.
+Today is the easiest and last day of your Kailash kora as you will trek down in the valley with beautiful distant scenery of Rakshas Tal lake .From here you will depart your Yak men and kind Yak and shift to vehicles.
+You will meet your drivers and continue your tour to Lake Mansarovar and then continuously drive to Saga.

-- Day 16: Visit Potala Palace, Jokang temple and Bharkor Hotel Gang Gyen BB
+- Day 16: Visit Potala Palace, Jokang temple and Bharkor Hotel in Lhasa on BB

 JOKANG TEMPLE the Jokang is Tibet 's most sacred temple, the main point of pilgrims from the entire Tibetan plateau.
 Located at the heart of the ancient town of Lhasa , it was built in the 7 th century by the Tibetan King Songtsen Gampo's queen Bhrikuti on a site identified by Queen Wencheng according to her geomantic calculation.
 The temple is 3 stories high and it is constructed with enormous chapels including the most sacred statue of Budhha Shakyamuni, enshrined.
 It has around 70 monks nowadays.